 Skip to main content

-Manuscripts to Market - An Interview With Michael Neff of "The Novel Editors"
+Manuscripts to Market - An Interview With Michael Neff of Algonkian

-Q: What made you guys decide to start a novel editing service?
+Q: What made you and Algonkian decide to start this novel editing service?

-CC: That makes sense, of course, but seriously, does the world need another novel editing service?
+CC: That makes sense, of course, but seriously, Michael, does the world need another novel editing service?

-Yes and no. The world does not need another commonplace editorial service.
-Ours is unique, indefinite in length, customized for each writer, and finally, structured more productively than other novel editing services--the condition we're striving for in terms of methods and final results.
+NEFF: Yes and no. The world does not need another commonplace editorial service.
+Ours is unique, indefinite in length, customized for each writer, and finally, structured more productively than other novel editing services--the condition we're striving for in terms of method and final results.

-CC: So how does "Manuscripts to Market" really differ from other novel editorial services?
+CC: That's a bold statement.
+So how does "Manuscripts to Market" really differ from other novel editorial services?
 I'm skeptical.
-There's a hundred of them out there, or more.
+There's a hundred of them out there.

-CC: Why do you feel your viewpoint on novel editing more valuable, or realistic than that of an academic MFA instructor?
+CC: Why do you feel your novel editing method is more valuable or realistic than methods utilized by MFA faculty?
 I know you're not keen on advice that emanates from MFA programs.

-For the most part, no, exceptions being Robert Olen Butler's program at FSU and a few others.
-I totally reject the Conroy philosophy and approach began at Iowa decades ago and later cascaded into the bulk of MFA programs throughout the United States.
+NEFF: For the most part, no. I totally reject the Conroy philosophy and approach began at Iowa decades ago and later cascaded into the bulk of MFA programs throughout the United States.
 They preach that writing can't be taught, and in keeping with that disproved absurdity, therefore eschew notions of discussing plot or story premise when it comes to writing a novel.
 What could be more ridiculous?
-Craft becomes a whisper after dark and the word "market" gains the status of Lord Voldemort in Harry Potter books, i.e., becoming a word which must never be spoken on campus, or even in the presence of ivy.
+Craft becomes a whisper after dark and the word "market" gains the status of Lord Voldemort in Harry Potter, i.e., becoming a word which must never be spoken in the presence of ivy.

 An academic whose beliefs about novel writing, or fiction writing in general, are rooted in that culture should never be consulted.
 It's a little like consulting with a home builder who doesn't believe in the basics of physics.
 If nothing else, the "professors" fail to understand the demands of various genres and their readerships, and that's just for starters.